 All staff members are selected for their maturity, dedication, enthusiasm, and desire to allow children to reach their fullest potential.
 We are committed to hiring a diverse and welcoming staff.
 Our entire staff is CPR and First Aid-certified and participates in an intensive training program which covers safety, supervision, counseling and camp procedures.
 Ann Arbor YMCA average counselor-to-camper ratios exceed state guidelines to ensure that your child receives the best care and attention possible.

-A Parent Handbook will be emailed to all registered participants prior to summer and will be available for download here.
+A Parent Handbook will be emailed to all registered participants by the end of May 2023 and will be available for download here.
 This handbook will contain detailed information concerning on YMCA Day Camp in-person protocols, policies, and procedures.

 REFUND AND TRANSFER POLICY